Kwaadpepper/laravelCkeditor4BBCode/readme.md

 - import the class in your controller ```use App\Custom\BBCodeParser;```
 - use it to filter your BBCode to HTML ```(new BBCodeParser)->parse($myvar)```

-If you wan't to add something you propose au merge i'll check it.
+If you wan't to add something you can propose a PR i'll check it.

 I added few things :
 - mailto support